-Please note that these FAQs are pertinent to the PPPP, FPPP, and CPPP programs.
-"Partner Institution" means Peking University, Fudan University, and CUHK Shenzhen.
+Please note that these FAQs are pertinent to both the Center PDRA and PPPP PDRA program.
+"Partner Institution" means Peking University.

 How many reference letters do I need?
 Just 2.